-Shariff, Fauzia and Carter, Jane and Dow, Clare and Polley, Marie J. and Salinas, Maria and Ridge, Damien T. (2009) Mind and body management strategies for chronic pain and rheumatoid arthritis.
+Shariff, F, Carter, J, Dow, C, Polley, MJ, Salinas, M and Ridge, Damien T. (2009) Mind and body management strategies for chronic pain and rheumatoid arthritis.
 Qualitative Health Research, 19 (8). pp. 1037-1049.
 ISSN 1049-7323Full text not available from this repository.

 Chronic pain (CP) and rheumatoid arthritis (RA) pose particular challenges for the individual.
 Although biomedicine inevitably plays a role in the reduction or control of some symptoms for people living with chronic pain, directed self-management is also increasingly recognized as an important tool.
 Self-management can address pain-associated symptoms of CP and RA, and often has broader aims, such as promoting positive well-being.
 Forty-six interviews with people experiencing CP and 46 interviews with those living with RA-associated pain were analyzed.
 Our analysis uncovered three broad strategies adopted by participants: body management, mind-management and mindbody management.
 The analysis demonstrated that for those living with pain, a sense of well-being is achieved not through pain control alone, but also through various mind/body techniques for managing pain, accepting new limits, and adjusting the way people relate to themselves.
 These self-management strategies are an important adjunct to biomedical care for those experiencing chronic pain.

 |Date Deposited:||15 Oct 2009 13:18|

 |Last Modified:||09 Sep 2015 08:50|

 |Edit Item (Repository staff only)|